-Foundation of a Trading Companiy in Liechtenstein
+Foundation of a Trading Company in Liechtenstein

-For a non-binding inquiry, contact us by phone or e-mail or use the contact form at the bottom of this page.
+Please contact us for a non-binding enquiry by phone or e-mail or use the contact form at the bottom of this page.

 Foundation

 It is required that a licence be applied for at the Office of Economic Affairs for a Trading Company in Liechtenstein to carry on commercial activities.
-Professional groups such as lawyers; doctors; other health professionals; asset managers; trustees; architects and engineers are exempt from this licence requirement.
+Professional groups such as lawyers, doctors, other health professionals, asset managers, trustees, architects and engineers are exempt from this licence requirement.
 It is required by law that these professional groups obtain a separate, special licence.

 A Trading Company in Liechtenstein is not required to apply for a permit if it is only a domiciled company, namely a company that has its registered office in Liechtenstein, which does not undertake any commercial activities in Liechtenstein.